 A credit

-is a number that potential creditors use to determine the likeliness of paying off
+score is a number that potential creditors use to determine the likeliness of paying off

 one’s debts.
 Every consumer with credit has a credit score